nguyenanhtuan1102/fashion-item-image-classification/README.md

 ### 5. Build the model:

-A sequential model is created using keras.models.Sequential.
+- A sequential model is created using ```keras.models.Sequential```.
-Layers in the model:
+- Layers in the model:
-Flatten: Flattens the 2D image data into a 1D vector.
+  - ```Flatten```: Flattens the 2D image data into a 1D vector.
-Dense: Fully connected layers with 512, 256, and 128 units, each using the ReLU activation function for non-linearity.
+  - ```Dense```: Fully connected layers with 512, 256, and 128 units, each using the ReLU activation function for non-linearity.
-Dense: Final output layer with the number of units equal to the number of classes (10) and a softmax activation function for probability distribution.
+  - ```Dense```: Final output layer with the number of units equal to the number of classes (10) and a softmax activation function for probability distribution.
-The model summary provides information about the layers and their parameters.
+  - The model summary provides information about the layers and their parameters.

 ``` bash
 input_shape = (28, 28, 1)